The Gamayat el Mara, Pan African Asian Women’s Organization,

 The following day

-Djamilla Bouhired would be photographed by the Egyptian press
+Djamilla Bouhired was photographed by the Egyptian press